5 benefits of a regular dental check-up

 Regular visits to your dentist can help you avoid dental decay, fear of the dentist and even keep your heart healthy.

 If you keep moving ‘book a dentist appointment’ further down your to-do list, you’re not alone.
-Recent research shows only 48% of Aussies have had a dental check in the past 12 months, so if you’re due for a check-up and clean, or you have a niggling dental issue, book in for an appointment.
+A survey by the Australian Dental Association found that 26% of Aussies haven’t been to a dentist in more than five years.
+So if you’re due for a check-up and clean, or you have a niggling dental issue, book in for an appointment now.
 Seeing your dentist regularly is an important preventive health check and can stop a wide range of health issues from developing.

 1. Dental prevention is part of good health

-It’s easy to think of a dental check-up as something you only do when you have a noticeable dental issue, but studies have found regular check-ups are the key to improved dental health, less tooth loss and dental decay.
+It’s easy to think of a dental check-up as something you only do when you have a noticeable dental issue, but regular check-ups are known to be key to better dental health, less tooth loss and dental decay.

-In Australia, it’s estimated around 32% of adults have untreated tooth decay, and 11% of children aged six to 14 have at least one permanent tooth with untreated decay.
+In Australia, it’s estimated around one in three adults have untreated tooth decay, and 11% of children aged six to 14 have at least one permanent tooth with untreated decay.
 Scheduling regular dental check-ups could prevent these numbers rising further.

 It’s not just Australia that needs to focus on dental health.
-The World Health Organization estimates around 3.5 billion people worldwide are affected by oral disease.
+The World Health Organisation estimates around 3.5 billion people worldwide are affected by oral diseases.

 2. Check-ups can detect other health issues